GreatTaiwo/DSA-Case-Study-3-/README.md

 4. A recent regulation was adopted which requires manufacturing companies to pay employees a minimum of $90,000
 - Does Palmoria meet this requirement?
-● Show the pay distribution of employees grouped by a band of $10,000.
+- Show the pay distribution of employees grouped by a band of $10,000.
 For example:
-● How many employees fall into a band of $10,000 – $20,000, $20,000 – $30,000,
+- How many employees fall into a band of $10,000 – $20,000, $20,000 – $30,000, etc.
-etc.?
-● Also visualize this by regions
+- Also visualize this by regions

 ## Data Sources